 - Who is the MRC?

 The MRC, which stands for Municipal Review Committee, Inc., is a non-profit corporation dedicated to ensuring the affordable, environmentally sound disposal of municipal solid waste (MSW) in the long-term for its members.
-The MRC membership is currently comprised of the 115 communities that have contracted to send their MSW to the Fiberight next generation waste processing facility being constructed in Hampden, Maine.
+The MRC membership is currently comprised of the 115 communities that have contracted to send their MSW to the Fiberight next generation waste processing facility in Hampden, Maine.

 Our nine member volunteer board is elected by the membership and is made up of municipal officials and experienced individuals with extensive knowledge of the MSW industry.
 Our decisions are made in public meetings.
 We have been proactive about ensuring that our members will have an affordable and long-term solution to MSW disposal.
 We recognize that when we work together we all are in a better position to address the waste handling needs of the region.